 6. Divide the dough in to the desired quantity.

 7. For this purpose of writing, I divided mine into 6 play dough balls – about the size of my fist.

-8. Poke a hole and apply the food color.
+8. Poke a hole and squirt food color about 2 – 4 drops.

 9. Knead the dough until the color mixed together.

 10. Once the color is mixed, you are ready to play!